LGBTQ rights in Brazil: Politics

 Moacyr Sélia, a transexual hairdresser, sought reelection as a Nova Venécia councilmember, in the north of the state of Espírito Santo, representing the Republican Party.
 She was already the president of the Chamber of Parliament in two occasions.

 Former President Jair Bolsonaro, elected to the Brazilian presidency in October 2018, has drawn controversy for his homophobic rhetoric.
 As "a self-declared homophobe", Bolsonaro has said he would prefer a dead son than a gay one.
-On January 2, 2019, just hours after his inauguration, he removed concerns regarding the LGBT community from being considered by the Human Rights Ministry and named no other federal agency to consider such issues.
+On January 2, 2019, just hours after his inauguration, he removed concerns regarding the LGBTQ community from being considered by the Human Rights Ministry and named no other federal agency to consider such issues.
 Bolsonaro also removed the HIV prevention task force after they began a campaign towards educating transgender Brazilians.
 There is also a risk that Bolsonaro will attempt to remove the 2013 decision to legalize same-sex marriage as he declared the decision "a blow to family unity and family values."

 Following the 2018 Brazilian general election, Fabiano Contarato was elected as the first openly gay federal senator and Érica Malunguinho as the first trans woman representative.
 On February 1, 2019, David Miranda, a black gay representative, replaced Jean Wyllys, as Wyllys announced in January 2019 that he had left the country due to death threats.

 Notwithstanding such progress, the Human Rights Measurement Initiative points out that 45% of human rights experts identified LGBTQIA+ people as being at risk of having the right to participate in government violated.